 - a.
 Effective instruction as evidenced by student and/or peer evaluations and by documented participation in assessment of learning outcomes. - b.
-Activities related to the advising and mentoring of students; - c.
+Activities related to the advising and mentoring of students including undergraduate and/or graduate students working on research projects and/or creative activities; - c.
 Activities related to the scholarship of teaching and learning, including - (i) the use of innovative teaching techniques; - (ii) curriculum development and/or revision; - (iii) program development and revision; - d.
 Activities related to accreditation; - e.
 Grant activity that focuses on student learning, teacher training, or 'action research' and that is not intended to lead to scholarly output; - f.
-If academic unit guidelines require the submission of student comments, then all such comments must be included in the application file; if academic unit guidelines do not require the submission of student comments, then samples may be included as supplementary evidence of teaching effectiveness:
+If academic unit guidelines require the submission of student comments, then all such comments must be included in the application file; if academic unit guidelines do not require the submission of student comments, then samples may be included as supplementary evidence of teaching effectiveness: - g.
+Other teaching-related activities as specified in academic unit guidelines.

-- g.
-Other teaching activities as specified in academic unit guidelines. - 2.
-Quality of research and scholarly activity
+2. Quality of research and scholarly activity